 This tale needed to be told in this format, because a healing like this cannot happen in one instant and requires trust and a long-term commitment to betterment.
 The humour and heartfelt moments in this issue felt earned from the get go and added another detailed layer of consistency and compassion from Diana.
 The battle amongst these two has been fought for years with words rather than weapons.
 This is a much more compelling way to tell this story.
 The adversary that the two characters have faced, whilst unique in their own rights, have a lot of crossovers that were carefully laid out.

 Taking villains like Mayfly and Inversion and writing them into this small arc is a really interesting technique for me.
 I love it when obscure characters are brought back because every now and then there is a breakthrough personality that people become attached to.
 I truly believe that Mayfly may be one of those characters, with many eager to see where her story takes her next.
 This has been written as a redemptive arc, but that does not mean to say that her life on the outside will be quite as morally straight.
 The struggles are perhaps just starting for these unlikely friends, who have earned each other’s respect over time.

-The art in this book was fantastic and truly caught the emotions this tale needed.
+The art in Wonder Woman #51 was fantastic and truly caught the emotions this tale needed.
 The story was succinct and impactful, without ever overstaying its welcome.
 Issues like these are what make up the heart of a character.